 Experience and Training

-I have two counseling licenses in the state of Virginia, as well as a national license:
+I have two counseling licenses in the state of Virginia, as well as a national board certification:

 - Licensed Marriage and Family Therapist (LMFT License #0717001277)

 This multi-license approach reflects my interest and experience in working with both couples and individuals.
 Similarly, my training provided me with a Master of Arts in Marriage & Family Therapy and Counseling (MA MFTC), from Reformed Theological Seminary (RTS) in Jackson, Mississippi.